carolinearvidsson/lin513/README.md

 ## 2. Setup

 The program is implemented with Python.

 ### 2.1 Required installations

 - scikit
 - scipy
-- nltk, which also requires the further package donwloads (use `nltk.download('package_name')`):
+- nltk, which also further requires the following downloads (use `nltk.download(package_name)`):
     - cmudict
-    - averaged_perceptron_tagger
+    - averaged perceptron tagger
 - bert-embedding
 - numpy
 - pickle